Matěj Vydra: Burnley

 Burnley signed Vydra for an undisclosed fee on a three-year deal from Derby on 7 August 2018.
 On 30 August 2018, he scored on his debut in a 1–1 draw against Olympiakos in the play-off round of the Europa League. on 22 September, he scored his first goal in the Premier League in a 4–0 victory over AFC Bournemouth.

 On 15 February 2020, Vydra netted his first league goal since September 2018 in a 2–1 win against Southampton, that goal was later voted as Premier League Goal of the Month for February.

-After Burnley’s relegation, Vydra left at the end of his contract and returned to his hometown to sign for Victor Plezn on a free transfer.
+After Burnley's relegation, on 4 August 2022, Vydra confirmed his departure at the end of his contract; despite offers from the club to extend.

+Viktoria Plzeň

+On 23 December 2022, Vydra returned to Czechia joining Viktoria Plzeň on a free transfer and signing a two-and-a-half year contract.

 International career

-Vydra played for five Czech youth national teams between under-16 and under-21 levels.
-In August 2012 he was called up to the Czech senior team for the first time, for a World Cup qualifying match away to Denmark and a friendly match against Finland.
-Vydra played the first 73 minutes against Denmark, in a game that finished as a goalless draw.
-He scored his first goal, a header, for the national team on 26 March 2013 in a World Cup qualifier against Armenia, to open the scoring in a 3–0 victory.
-Vydra also scored the second goal of the game, robbing an Armenian defender of the ball before slotting past the keeper.
+Having represented several Czech youth teams ranging from under-16 to under-21, Vydra received his first call-up to the senior squad for a 2014 FIFA World Cup qualification match away against Denmark and a friendly match against Finland.
+He debuted in a goalless draw of the former match in September 2012, playing the first 73 minutes.
+On 26 March 2013, Vydra scored his first two goals in a World Cup qualification against Armenia.